 High glucose concentrations in the urine provide an abundant source of nutrients for bacteria, which can proliferate and cause an infection.

-And third, some people with diabetes have bladders that don’t empty as well as they should.
+Some people with diabetes have bladders that don’t empty as well as they should because of diabetic neuropathy.
 As a result, urine stays in the bladder too long and becomes a breeding ground for bacteria.

 Nerve damage can keep your bladder from emptying, either by weakening muscles or scrambling the signals between your brain and urinary system.